willisk/GTN_Robustness_Tests/README.md

 The Box-constrained LBFGS-attack is performed similarly to the FGSM-attack by calculating the gradient of the loss with respect to the input.
-The loss here, however, is the cross-entropy loss minus the $l2$ distance of the current input to the original input multiplied by
-$\frac 1 \beta$ (this ensures that the computed adversarial output stays close to the original sample).
-The input is then moved by the update rate $\varepsilon=0.002$ times the gradient of the loss.
-This is also done for $30$ steps.
+The loss here, however, is the cross-entropy loss minus the l2 distance of the current input to the original input multiplied by 1 / beta (this ensures that the computed adversarial output stays close to the original sample).
+The input is then moved by the update rate eps=0.02 times the gradient of the loss.
+This is also done for 30 steps.

 ![LBFGS formula](seminar/markdown/lbfgs_formula.png)